zackhanni/soundslikesoma/_services/mixing-mastering.md

 <img src="/images/services/studio-mixing-music-mastering.webp" alt="mastering studio" style="width:80%;"/>

+## What is mixing and mastering?

+Mixing and mastering is a process to achieve musical and tonal balance.
+Typically, mixing audio stems usually has significant and obvious changes while song mastering is a more subtle art with broad changes that effect the entire song.

+The mixing process has more opportunity for creativity to capture the artists vision, while mastering focuses on sound quality and making your song competitive to songs on the radio or streaming platforms.

+Visit the Soma blog where We cover  <a href="/blogs/what-is-mixing-mastering/" target="Learn more about mixing and mastering">the differences in mixing and mastering</a> in more detail.

 ## Music Mixing

 - $105 Mix and Master : Stereo Instrumental + Vocal Stems
-- $195 Mix and Master : Multitrack Recording 10 - 25 Track Stems
+- $195 Mix and Master : Multi-track Recording 10 - 25 Track Stems
-- $260 Mix and Master : Multitrack Recording 25 - 50 Track Stems
+- $260 Mix and Master : Multi-track Recording 25 - 50 Track Stems
 - Prices Include Mastering
 - Contact Us Directly for Projects Larger Than 50 Track Stems
 - Discounts On Albums If You Submit Your Order All Together

 **What To Send**

-Please send equal length 24-bit .wav file stems in your native sample rate along with a reference demo mix to <a href="mailto:{{ site.data.contact.email }}">{{ site.data.contact.email }}</a>
+Please send equal length 24-bit .WAV file stems in your native sample rate along with a reference demo mix to <a href="mailto:{{ site.data.contact.email }}">{{ site.data.contact.email }}</a>

 We recommend using <a href="https://wetransfer.com" target="WeTransfer Official Website">WeTransfer.com</a> to send large files to us for free.
 Alternatively, you are welcome to use DropBox, Google Drive, or bring in a portable hard drive.

-Want to learn more about mixing music? <a href="/blogs/what-is-mixing-mastering/" target="Learn more about mixing and mastering">Check out the soma blog</a> to find out more

 <p>{% include booking-buttons/mix-master.html %}</p>